 I’ve occasionally gotten cold on the lift, but as soon as I am actually skiing (down the greens with small children) I always warm right up.
-I do bring a beanie with me just to wear in the car or around the resort if we’re going to stick around.
+I do bring a beanie with me just to wear when I’m done.

 For the love of all that is holy, do not forget gloves!!
 And hand warmers and foot warmers.
 But you will be absolutely miserable if you don’t have gloves.
 Again, it’s ideal if these are waterproof, but not absolutely necessary.
-For some reason, I already had a pair of waterproof mittens laying around, but I’ve also gotten by with some pretty affordable North Face gloves.
+I happened to have waterproof mittens laying around (thank you West Virginia) but I’ve made do without.

 Any way you slice it, there’s no cheap way to go skiing.
 So do the best you can to borrow and beg your way into some warm and waterproof layers for your first time, and then if you decided you like it, keep an eye on sales to start stocking up on your own things.